Do Local Movers Disassemble Beds?

 - Items that are a bit difficult to get into a box?
 Transport them yourself if possible!
 Fragile items, TVs, plants, and other items - including items movers cannot transport - can be easily transported to your home if you’re moving locally.
 You’ll also have less for movers to load and unload, shortening your moving time.

 - Group your items together before movers arrive so that everything is in one place and ready to get moved.
-This keeps moving professionals from having to go into different rooms of the home looking for boxes.
+This keeps moving professionals from having to go into different rooms of the home looking for moving boxes.
 Be sure that any items with fragile items are separate so that they can be handled with care and don’t wind up at the bottom.

 - Keep any pets you have, as well as young children, out of the way when movers arrive.
 Moving can be a hazardous venture, so it is safest for everyone involved if pets and children are kept in a secluded area away from the hustle and bustle of movers.